amorinocodes/DECO2017-Blog---Amorino/posts/WebDesignPost.md

 - Users can view content relevant to their community
 - Users are identifiable (linked to their account session)

-These are essential because without them, there is no real "community interaction".
+Without these, there's no real "community interaction" — they're non-negotiable.

 ### Secondary (Optional)
 - Tagging or filtering posts
 - Saving or bookmarking content
 - Personalised recommendations

-These improve experience but are not required for a working prototype.
+These would improve the experience but aren't needed for a working prototype.

-A key decision here is to **limit scope early** to ensure the system remains feasible within time constraints.
+The main call here is to **keep the scope tight early** so it stays manageable within the time constraints.

 ## Technical Considerations

-The required tech stack (MojoJS, SQLite, HTMX) influences how I approach design.
+The required tech stack (MojoJS, SQLite, HTMX) shapes how I'm approaching the design.

-- SQLite suggests structured data → I will likely need tables for users, posts, and interactions
+- SQLite suggests structured data → I'll likely need tables for users, posts, and interactions
-- HTMX supports dynamic updates → useful for actions like liking or commenting without full page reloads
+- HTMX supports dynamic updates → useful for things like liking or commenting without full page reloads
 - MojoJS templates align well with my current blog setup → I can reuse similar templating logic

-Rather than overcomplicating the system, I plan to **keep interactions simple but responsive**.
+Rather than overcomplicating things, I want to **keep interactions simple but responsive**.

 ## Constraints and Risks

-Some key constraints include:
+Key constraints:
 - Performance (must load under 3 seconds)
 - Accessibility (AA compliance)
 - No custom authentication system (handled externally)

-A major risk is trying to build too many features early.
-To avoid this, I will prioritise **core interaction over visual complexity**.
+The main risk is feature creep early on.
+To avoid that, I'm prioritising **core interaction over visual flair**.

 ## Evaluation Plan

-To evaluate the success of the application, I plan to test:
+To evaluate how the app is going, I'll test:

 - **Usability** → Can users easily navigate and interact?
 - **Engagement** → Do users understand what to do on the platform?
 - **Accessibility** → Are text, contrast, and interactions inclusive?

-I will likely use:
+I'll probably use:
 - Simple user testing (peers)
 - Observing task completion (e.g. creating a post)
 - Accessibility checkers

 ## Next Steps

-Moving forward, I will:
 - Finalise the community focus
 - Create a basic sitemap or wireframe
 - Start mapping out data (posts, users, interactions)

-This will help transition from abstract ideas into a more concrete system design.
+That should help turn the abstract ideas into something more concrete.